Avsnittsöversikt

 Material:

-- Geland–Manin, Methods of homological algebra (available for free from SU/KTH library website) [GM]
+- Gelfand–Manin, Methods of homological algebra (available for free from SU/KTH library website) [GM]

 - D. Huybrechts, Fourier–Mukai transforms in algebraic geometry [Huy]